-Things to do in Iceland with kids
+Things to Do in Iceland with Kids

 It seems no matter where you go in Iceland, you’re sure to find cascading, mystic waterfalls.
 Not all the waterfalls are appropriate or accessible to children (like walking behind the 360° Seljalandsfoss waterfall).
 There’s picnic area at the base of the path leading to Seljalandsfoss, but behind the fall itself is slippery and treacherous, even for adults.

-The Gullfoss waterfall on the Golden Circle Tours has three viewing levels, and is great for families.
+The Gullfoss waterfall on the Golden Circle Tour has three viewing levels, and is great for families.
 If you’re parking, choose the middle level.
 It sports the best view, and you can easily walk over to the other levels – letting kids burn off some energy.

 In Southern Iceland, Svartifoss Waterfall in Skaftafell National Park offers ice-cold water running off the Svinafellsjokull glacier.
 An easy 1.5 km walk into the park provides visitors with amazing views of water surging over a cliff of basalt columns and falling 80 ft into a shallow stream.
 This stream is perfect for children to do a bit of splashing and exploring if weather permits.